yuankailiu/utils/docs/SettingKambKraken.md

 Now, I can log into Kamb by simply doing `ssh kamb`

-Without having to type the full IP address and the password every time.
+Without having to type my username, the full IP address, and the password every time.